 Atypical moles are skin growths that are usually bigger than 6 mm wide (about the size of a pencil eraser).
 They have an irregular shape and borders that are not well defined and that can fade into the skin.
-Atypical moles can be more than 2 different colors (often different shades of brown).
+Atypical moles can be more than 2 different colors.
+These colors are often different shades of brown.

-People who have a lot of atypical moles have a higher risk of developing melanoma, especially if they also have family members who have had melanoma.
+People who have a lot of atypical moles have a higher risk of developing melanoma.
+This is especially true if they also have family members who have had melanoma.

 An atypical mole can become cancerous.
 If you have an atypical mole, have your doctor examine it.
 He or she may remove the mole or have it checked for melanoma or other types of skin cancer.
 Most atypical moles do not need to be removed.

 When to see a doctor